mdminhazulhaque/bits/_posts/2016/2016-09-28-turn-tl-mr3420-into-a-wifi-repeater-using-openwrt.md

 ---

 <div class="message">
-Download OpenWRT firmware for TP-Link TL-MR3420 with relayd from <a href="https://github.com/minhazul-haque/OpenWRT-TL-MR3420/tree/master/repeater">minhazul-haque/OpenWRT-TL-MR3420</a>
+Download TL-MR3420 OpenWRT Firmware with relayd preinstalled from <a href="https://github.com/minhazul-haque/OpenWRT-TL-MR3420/tree/master/repeater">minhazul-haque/OpenWRT-TL-MR3420</a>
 </div>

 I have been using my [TL-MR3420](http://www.tp-link.com.bd/products/details/cat-14_TL-MR3420.html) (Version 2.2) router as a repeater for a month.
 The access point in my house is an Apple Airport which delivers pretty good signal even when there exists several obstacles (walls, doors) between the Airport and my WLAN card.
-But ...
+But I badly needed a repeater for syncing files from/to my devices.
+So I turned my old router into a WiFi repeater.

 First, let's disable firewall and DNS masquareding because we will be using a Bridged Repeater which will act exactly like the Airport I have been using as access point.
 Then install `relayd` which will get most of the job done for us.